$46.54-$63.46 Hourly / $3,723.49-$5,076.94 BiWeekly /

 2. Early Childhood programs are designed to assist families with young children achieve better outcomes for the children, the parents and the family as a whole.
 Programs include but are not limited to, funding for childcare (e.g., Care4Kids, preschool funding), home visit programs to provide support to families who are experiencing additional stressors including childhood disabilities and delays (e.g., Birth to Three programs, Nurturing Families Network) and programs and services that make targeted investments in early childhood and family outcomes (e.g., licensing child care programs for safety, screening programs for developmental delays, investments in early childhood workforce and program quality).

-Manages the staff of the unit.
+Manages the staff of the unit as assigned.

 Nine (9) years of professional experience in the delivery of social services programs and/or policies.